NiravBavishi/magic_cat_academy/README.md

 User have to draw gesture shown on top of the crocodile to kill the one

-if crocodial touches Monkey loses the health
+If crocodial touches Monkey loses the health

 In order to win game, user have to score greater than 20